Renatochaz/ECO1/README.md

 run the econometric models.

 /raw_data - Part of the sample used in the research.
 (All data will be avaliable soon)
-/R - R codes to work the data and adjust it to a viable way of work in Econometric research.
+/R - R codes to clean the data, set to panel, analyze it and run regression models. (in progress)

 All work description, references and methodology will be put on a paper, the link for it will be ready soon.